barthaak/JREcaptions/README.md

 ### Django
 I convert the dataframes into a sqlite3 table and use this table in Django.
 In this way one can easily access the information in the database.
-There are three ways in which the django app uses the data.
+There are four ways in which the django app uses the data.
 First, I create scatter plots of any two numeric variables in the data.
 Second, I show all the captions (after segmentation) for podcasts.
+Thirdly, I use the TF-IDF scores for each podcast to measure similarity to a phrase entered by the user.
+Subsequently, I use the similaraty measure to output 20 podcasts that relate to the input phrase the most.
+Besides the topics, it is possible simply search for a particular name as well.
 Finally, I apply TF-IDF on the podcasts grouped by guest.
 This shows the 25 most important words for each guest.

 #### Result: